wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-3-file_search.md

 1. Open the **src/workshop/instructions/instructions_file_search.txt** file.
 This file replaces the instructions used in the previous lab.

-2. Review the updated instructions.

-    In the **Tools** section, there is a new "Contoso Product Information Vector Store" definition.
-This tool instructs the agent to search the "Contoso Product Information Vector Store" for additional Contoso product information.
-This vector store is specified in a call to the `FileSearchTool` SDK function in `main.py`.
+2. The **Tools** section now includes a “Contoso Product Information Vector Store” capability, enabling the agent to:

+      - Search the vector store for additional Contoso product information.
+      - Access this resource via the **FileSearchTool** SDK function defined in **main.py**.

 ### Run the Agent App